 Although the Agile unified process can be applied as a simple Agile workflow, it’s rare.
 The development of AUP stopped in 2012 after the release of disciplined Agile delivery (DAD).

 What’s the Difference Between Agile Workflow and Traditional Project Management?

-Despite the many advantages of Agile project management, many organizations are still fond of traditional project management techniques.
+Despite the many advantages of Agile project management, many organizations are still fond of traditional workflow project management techniques or project management tools.
 The Waterfall model is considered the status quo in industry which is why businesses may be hesitant to shift to an Agile approach.

-Here are some of the key differences between an Agile workflow and traditional project management:
+Here are some of the key differences between an Agile workflow and traditional PM:

 |Agile Workflow||Traditional Project Management|